Waterfall Methodology for Project Management [+Templates]

 Speaking of roadmaps, here’s a template to help you balance your waterfall of tasks and the potential resources you can allocate to each.
 Your team will appreciate the effort score assigned to each task — encourage them to be honest and realistic!

-What is the main difference between waterfall and Agile?
+What is the main difference between waterfall vs Agile?

 The main difference between the waterfall and Agile project management methodologies is how defined each variable is.
 The waterfall method has clearly defined requirements, sequential stages, and deliverables.
 The Agile approach is iterative and allows for more flexible definitions for requirements and deliverables that can change depending on internal and outside factors.